How to get more therapy clients without trying every marketing tactic at once.

 Quick Answer

 Clients search for specific terms: 'anxiety therapist near me,' 'EMDR therapy [city],' 'therapist who specializes in [issue].'
-These searches happen 550,000 times per month for 'therapist near me' alone.
-If your website does not include these terms in the right places, Google has no reason to show it to these clients.
+If your website does not include those terms in clear, client-facing language, Google has less reason to show it to the people already looking for that help.

 Unlike directories where you compete directly with 50 nearby therapists, SEO lets you rank for the specific issues and populations you serve.
 A client searching "couples therapist specializing in infidelity recovery in [your city]" is looking for exactly one type of therapist.
 That could be you.